 I was always a good student, I loved school!

-I had to learn to cooking, the aunts who took care of me told me: one day if you get married you have to "fulfill your duty as a wife".
+I had to learn to cook, the aunts who took care of me told me: one day if you get married you have to "fulfill your duty as a wife".

 At age 14 I decided to go to Cartagena, there I started to study and to work